tburnett/jupydoc/README.md

 ---
 ### Installation
 To try out this beta version, download it via clone or zip.
-The only requirement is [`yaml`](https://pyyaml.org/wiki/PyYAMLDocumentation), installed with
+The only requirement not satisfied by the JupyterLab environment is
+[`yaml`](https://pyyaml.org/wiki/PyYAMLDocumentation), installed with
 ```
 pip install pyyaml